muratartim/SolidMAT/README.md

 # SolidMAT
-Finite element & fatigue analysis software.
+Finite element analysis software.
+SolidMAT is standalone desktop application for structural finite element analysis.
+The software is implemented in Java.

 ## Screenshots
 Following screenshots demonstrate some of the 3D modeling, data visualisation and analysis capabilities of SolidMAT.